 Price Protection: Up to $2,500 annually

 Why We Like It: The Citi Double Cash Card gives you incentive to pay your balance each month.
-You earn 1% for purchases, and an additional 1% when you pay off the balance, giving you 2% back.
+You earn 2% cash back: 1% for purchases, and an additional 1% when you pay off the balance, giving you 2% back.
 The card also offers an introductory 0% APR for 18 months on balance transfers (although you do have to pay a balance transfer fee of $5 or 3% of the transfer balance, and balance transfers don’t earn points).
 Citi also has a Bonus Cash Center that allows you shop over 400 stores online to earn additional cashback.
 Earny is partnered up with some of these merchants (like Kohl’s) to make sure you’re paying the lowest price on your purchases.
 The timeframe for the price protection is 60 days.

 Whether you’re interested in credit card rewards, or in making sure you’re paying the lowest price possible, Earny can help you get the best deal on your purchases, putting your credit cards to work for you by saving you money.

 If you’re interested in applying for one or more of these cards, you’ll want to make sure your credit is in the best shape possible.
 Both of these cards require good-excellent credit.
 You can check two of your free credit scores updated every 14 days for free at credit.com.

 “At publishing time, the Chase Freedom and Citi Double Cash cards are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for these cards.
 However, this relationship does not result in any preferential editorial treatment.
 This content is not provided by the card issuer(s).
 Any opinions expressed are those of Credit.com alone, and have not been reviewed, approved or otherwise endorsed by the issuer(s).”